tutumcloud/apache-php/README.md

 Loading your custom PHP application
 -----------------------------------

-In order to replace the "Hello World" application that comes bundled with this docker image, create a new `Dockerfile` in an empty folder with the following contents:
+This image can be used as a base image for your PHP application.
+Create a new `Dockerfile` in your PHP application folder with the following contents:

-	FROM tutum/apache-php:latest
+	FROM tutum/apache-php
-	RUN rm -fr /app && git clone https://github.com/username/customapp.git /app EXPOSE 80
-	CMD ["/run.sh"]

-replacing `https://github.com/username/customapp.git` with your application's GIT repository.
 After that, build the new `Dockerfile`:

 	docker build -t username/my-php-app .